Operation Alberich: Crown Prince Rupprecht

-Rupprecht, Crown Prince of Bavaria, commander of Heeresgruppe Kronprinz Rupprecht, comprising the 1st Army, 2nd, 6th and 7th armies (from the Somme front to Flanders) had preferred a deeper retreat to fortifications incorporating cities like Lille and Cambrai, to deter an Entente attack but OHL judged this impractical for lack of manpower.
+Rupprecht, Crown Prince of Bavaria, commander of Heeresgruppe Kronprinz Rupprecht, comprising the 1st Army, 2nd Army, 6th Army and the 7th Army (from the Somme front to Flanders) had preferred a deeper retreat to fortifications incorporating cities like Lille and Cambrai to deter an Entente attack.
+OHL judged this impractical for lack of manpower.
 Rupprecht also opposed the intention to turn the ground in the Noyon Salient into a wasteland when the final demolitions to scorch the earth began on 16 March, because of the damage to the prestige of the German Empire and the deleterious effects on the discipline of his troops.
 The demolitions made a desert of 1500 sqkm of territory and Rupprecht contemplated resignation, then relented, for fear that it might suggest a rift between Bavaria and the rest of Germany.

 Operations on the Ancre

 From 11 January to 13 March 1917, the British Fifth Army attacked the German 1st Army positions in the Ancre river valley, on the northern flank of the Somme battlefield of 1916.
 The Action of Miraumont (17–18 February), Capture of the Thilloys (25 February – 2 March) and the Capture of Irles (10 March) took place before the main German withdrawal began.
 British attacks had taken place against exhausted German troops holding poor defensive positions left over from the fighting in 1916; some German troops had low morale and showed an unusual willingness to surrender.
 British attacks in the action of Miraumont and anticipation of further attacks led Rupprecht on 18 March to order a withdrawal.

 The 1st Army withdrew of about 3 mi on a 15 mi front of the 1st Army to the Riegel I Stellung from Essarts to Le Transloy on 22 February.
 The retirement caused some surprise to the British, despite the interception of wireless messages from 20 to 21 February.
 A second German withdrawal took place on 11 March, during a preparatory British bombardment and was not noticed by the British until the night of 12/13 March.
 Patrols found Riegel I Stellung empty between Bapaume and Achiet le Petit and strongly held on either flank.
 A British attack on Bucquoy at the north end of Riegel I Stellung on the night of 13/14 March was a costly failure.
 German withdrawals on the Ancre spread south, beginning with a retirement from the salient around St Pierre Vaast Wood.